-I brought this Advent Tiramisu Recipe back from my trip to Germany this summer.
+I brought this Advent Tiramisu Recipe back from my trip to Germany in summer 2016.
 It is not a traditional recipe, but very popular in Germany.
 This Tiramisu is a combination of Spekulatius/almond cookies, berries, mascarpone, quark, and whipping cream.
 The taste fits the “mood” of the Advent Season.
 No baking required.

 Ingredients for Advent Tiramisu Recipe:

 - 236 ml (8 oz) of heavy whipping cream

 - 300 g (10.58 oz) of mascarpone OR cream cheese

 - 300 g (10.58 oz) of quark OR whole milk yogurt plain

 - 1 package of vanilla sugar OR 1 teaspoon of vanilla extract

 - 2oo g – 250 g (7.05 oz – 8.81 oz) of Spekulatius OR almond cookies

 - 6oo g (1.32 lb) of frozen berries (triple berry blend raspberries, blueberries, blackberries)